Charlotte Hohmann: Life

-Charlotte Scheffel was born in Gera, am industrial city to the west of Dresden with a large textiles sector, in which her mother worked as a "seamstress" ("Näherin").
+Charlotte Scheffel was born in Gera, an industrial city to the west of Dresden with a large textiles sector, in which her mother worked as a "seamstress" ("Näherin").
 Her father was a painter.
 Scheffel left school in 1914 and embarked on a two-year traineeship in clothes manufacturing.
 Between 1917 and 1919 she worked as a clerical assistant in the city hall.
 From 1919 till 1921 she was employed in domestic service before moving on to a clerical position with the Gera Potash Syndicate.
 She lost that job in 1923 because of "Communist activities".

 She joined the Young Communists in 1922 and the Communist Party itself in 1924.
 In 1926 she married Paul Hohmann, a Communist Party official.
 She herself was employed as a secretary with the Sicla Building Co-operative in 1924/25.
 Between 1925 and 1930 she worked as chief secretary with the Schraps architectural practice, work which she combined with similar functions at the East Thuringia Building Business ("Bauhüttenbetrieb Ostthüringen") in Gera.
 She was also, by this time, contributing written material to labour movement publications.

 The Hohmanns relocated to Berlin in 1931.
 Hohmann embarked on a training at the Communist Party's national academy ("Reichsparteischule") in Berlin-Fichtenau (which had itself relocated from Dresden to Fichtenau in 1929).
 Next she became a senior official in the Women's Department of the Communist Party Central Committee.
 Between the end of 1931 and 1933 she was a volunteer and contributor to the newspaper for women, "Die Kämpferin" (published by the party's Red Star publishing house).

 The Nazi power seizure in January 1933 was followed by a rapid switch to one-party dictatorship which put an end to Communist Party institutions in Germany and led to the imprisonment or forced emigration of the party leadership, although "underground activism" continued.
 Between 1933 and 1935 Charlotte Hohmann worked in a private dairy-delicatessen, while her apartment was used as an organisation hub for illegal Communist resistance fighters and couriers.
 Sources are vague on the details, which involved illegal "printing and postal" activities and accommodation for illegal party activists.

 Her husband was arrested in May 1933 after which Charlotte continued to work in illegal resistance, involved with the Saefkows, Werner Seelenbinder and the grouping around Felix Tucholla and her own brother, Rudolf Scheffel.
 Meanwhile, from 1936 she was employed as an office worker with "Wirtschaftsgruppe Elektro-Industrie", an industrial conglomerate, dismissed in 1942 on grounds of ill health.
 Between 1942 and 1945 she is described as a housewife.
 Her brother Rudolf was arrested in August 1942 and executed in September 1943.
 Between 1933 and 1944 she was several times interrogated by the Gestapo.